fangq/mcx/README.txt

       combine multiple items by using a string, or add selected numbers together

 == Additional options ==
- --gscatter     [1e9|int]      after a photon completes the specified number of
+ --root         [''|string]    full path to the folder storing the input files --gscatter     [1e9|int]      after a photon completes the specified number of
                                scattering events, mcx then ignores anisotropy g and only performs isotropic scattering for speed